TheEnbyperor/bbc-c/bbcvm/instruction_set.md

 ### sbc \<reg>, \<reg\>

-Subtracts the value in the first register and the carry from the second register and stores back in the first register.
+Subtracts the value in the first register and the carry from the second register and stores back in the second register.

 *Does not clobber R15*